 Delia Goletti MD, PhD, Infectious Diseases specialist.
 In 1992 she joined the Laboratory of Immunoregulation at the National Institutes of Health (chief Dr Fauci) working on HIV pathogenesis.
 In 1999 she joined the National Institute for Infectious Diseases in Rome.
 She has clinical duties on the tuberculosis (TB) clinic and responsibility of the Translational Research Unit where she works on TB pathogenesis, TB immunodiagnostic tests and impact of Heminths infection on HIV and TB disease.

 PhD = cloning and characterizing potential vaccine antigens from schistosomes; first postdoc = fine details of HIV replication (with David Harrich); second postdoc = best ignored; third postdoc = role of Max network, especially Mnt, in cancer and development (with Peter Hurlin).
-Now I make HIV and other diagnostic devices in two small biotech companies.
+After that I made HIV POC tests and other diagnostic devices in two small biotech companies.
 Now I'm a research manager with Canon US Life Sci.

 Professor Leondios Kostrikis is a Professor at University of Cyprus.
 He received his B.Sc. and Ph.D. degrees from New York University and his post-doctoral training at the Aaron Diamond AIDS Research Center of Rockefeller University.
 He joined the Rockefeller University as an Assistant Professor in 1999 and the University of Cyprus as Professor in 2003.
 He was a Fulbright, Elizabeth Glazer Pediatric AIDS Foundation and Aaron Diamond Foundation scholar.
 He has directed over twenty competitive grants from the NIH and the European Commission and he is an Editorial Board member for eleven international journals.